Dharmaholic is about alcoholism and Buddhism, and everything else.

 I really objected to identifying as an alcoholic after I said my name in meetings – every time.
 After all, I was much more than an alcoholic…wasn’t I?

-I had been a father for five children since I was 17 years old.
+I had been a father to five children since I was 17 years old.

 I had been married once and tried to live with another woman for 13 years and another one for 2 years.